kewh/echoCMS/README.md

 * `quality` : image quality in the range 0 to 100 determines the quality of the JPGs created for the website.
 All images are created as JPGs irrespective of their original format (JPG, PNG, GIF).
 The quality parameter ranges from 0 (lower quality, smaller file, faster page loading) to 100 (best quality, biggest file).
 The default setting is 80.

-* `image formats` : there are 4 image aspect ratio formats – landscape, portrait, panorama or square - each of which can be de-selected if not required so that server disk space is reduced and processing time for image generation is reduced (images are created when “go live” button is pressed on the edit item page).
+* `image formats` : Each of the image aspect ratio formats – landscape, portrait, panorama, square and fluid - can be de-selected if not required so that server disk space is reduced and processing time for image generation is reduced (images are created when “go live” button is pressed on the edit item page).

-* `aspect ratio` : for each image format the aspect ratio can be defined in the format “width:height” where width and height are in the range 1-99.
+* `aspect ratio` : for each image format (except for fluid) the aspect ratio is defined in the format “width:height” where width and height are in the range 1-99.
 >Note that aspect ratios are flexible - and not even confined to the names given to them.

 * `base width` : is a value in pixels used to define the width of each image of type 1x, and multiplied by 2 or 3 for images of types 2x and 3x.